-By being proactive, you will encounter less problems and increase your chances of successfully completing your transaction.
+By being proactive, you will avoid problems and increase your chances of completing your transaction.

 What documents you will receive

-During the closing phase of the mortgage process, many documents are involved which will require signatures primarily from the seller and buyer.
+During the closing phase of the mortgage process, many documents are involved that require signatures from the seller and buyer.